 What's the deal with double bagging?

 When it comes to condoms, two is definitely not better than one.
-Two condoms can create more friction, which increases the chances the condom(s) will break.
-If you want to be super safe, double up with a condom and an effective method of birth control.
-(Now that’s what we call dual action…)
+Using two condoms or a condom and an internal condom at the same time can create more friction, which increases the chance of the condom(s) breaking.
+If you want extra pregnancy prevention, double up with a condom and another method of birth control.

 Want to learn more?